top of page

 Driving Growers Out of Business

 Mandated by the current government wage system for H-2A guestworkers, up to 55% of the average Michigan fruit and vegetable grower's total costs are labor.
-These rates are nearly 80% higher than the state minimum wage, putting a strain on Michigan's growers.
+These rates are 46% higher than the state minimum wage, putting a strain on Michigan's growers.

 Michigan State Capitol